Photography & New Media

 Stephanie Lindsey

-Stephanie Lindsey’s work has derived from life experiences and a keen interest in how and when culture, life and identity intersect.
-Her explorations have resulted in a series of complex narrative photographs, videos, installations and mixed-media works that focus on issues of place, family, race and identity in American society.
-Stephanie maps the intricate inner weavings of integration of culture, physical and psychological space through her work.
+Stephanie Lindsey’s work is derived from life experiences and a keen interest in how and when culture, life, and identity intersect.
+Her explorations have resulted in a series of complex narrative photographs, videos, installations, and mixed-media works that focus on issues of place, family, race and identity in American society.
+She maps the intricate inner weavings of integration of culture, physical, and psychological space through her work.

 Join Waitlist for Teen Photography